EvolveWork/EvolveWork-hugo/content/evolve/index.md

   <a href="https://protonvpn.com/" target="_blank" rel="noopener noreferrer">Proton VPN</a>.
 + Two separate spaces on the same floor.
 + Balcony overlooking Elk Avenue.
-+ Two conference rooms.
++ Three conference rooms.
 If no one has reserved them, you may work or make calls from these.
 + Recently rebuilt bathrooms.
 + There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.

+## Renting Conference Rooms

+If you want a private office with a door that closes, there are three conference rooms that are sometimes available for monthly rental:

+1. West side corner (two windows).
+Starting in May-September, $800/month; off-season,
+    $600/month.

+2. West side middle (no windows).
+Starting in May-September, $600/month; off-season,
+    $400/month.

+3. East side training room (largest, one window).
+Starting in May-September,
+    $1100/month; off-season, $900/month.

 ## [Contact Us](https://www.evolvework.co/contact/)